 This is not how any of us envisioned raising our families or enjoying our retirement, in this beautiful community on the shores of Lake Couchiching.
 This is not the legacy we want to leave for future generations.

-Now we must prepare for the battle ahead as Fowler has appealed the decision to the LPAT (Local Planning Appeal Tribunal).
-With the township on our side, our chances at LPAT are very good.
+Now we must prepare for the battle ahead as Fowler has appealed the decision to the Ontario Land Tribunal (OLT, formerly named LPAT).
+With the township on our side, our chances at the OLT are very good.

-Fundraising has begun to help us pay for our lawyer's continued representation, as well as the fees of various highly-trained experts, so we can have the best possible outcome in defeating the quarry at LPAT.
+Fundraising has begun to help us pay for our lawyer's continued representation, as well as the fees of various highly-trained experts, so we can have the best possible outcome in defeating the quarry at the OLT.

 We feel quite optimistic about our chances of success.
 Together, we can do this!